A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 - The regular connection between Berkeley B Read-Write Node and Berkeley C Read-Write Node in the Berkeley Data Center, in which the data flow is bidirectional

-- The regular connection between Atlanta B Read-Write Node to Atlanta A Read-Only Node in the Atlanta Data Center, in which the data flow is unidirectional from the read-write node to the read-only node
+- The regular connection between Atlanta B Read-Write Node to Atlanta A Read-Only Node in the Atlanta Data Center, in which the critical data flow is unidirectional from the read-write node to the read-only node

-- The regular connection between Berkeley B Read-Write Node and Berkeley A Read-Only Node in the Berkeley Data Center, in which the data flow is unidirectional from the read-write node to the read-only node
+- The regular connection between Berkeley B Read-Write Node and Berkeley A Read-Only Node in the Berkeley Data Center, in which the critical data flow is unidirectional from the read-write node to the read-only node

 - In Atlanta Data Center: